 Admission Discount

-SC STate Parks offer admission discounts up to 50% for seniors, military and disabled people.
+SC State Parks offer admission discounts up to 50% for seniors, military, and the disabled.
 Each park’s discount will be slightly different.
 For Dreher Island, you can get your park admission for HALF the standard admission rate if you can show an ID (or handicapped placard) to prove you are:

 -Disabled